mightymos/RF-Bridge-OB38S003/README.md

 While cumbersome to use, several people have successfully flashed hex files.

 # Tasmota/ESPHome
-The radio chip is flashed independently of the ESP8266 chip and flashing the ESP8266 with Tasmota/ESPHome can be done before or after flashing the radio chip, although more users were successful flashing the ESP8266 first, then flashing the radio chip.
+On Sonoff RF bridges, the radio chip is flashed independently of the ESP8256 chip.
+Flashing the ESP8256 with Tasmota/ESPHome can be done before or after flashing the radio chip, although some users were only successful by erasing the ESP8266 first, flashing the radio chip, then flashing ESPHome/Tasmota on to the ESP8256.

 The configuration of ESPHome/Tasmota depends on whether passthrough or RCswitch/Portisch firmwares are used
 ### **Using passthrough hex file**: